Puara/GuitarAMI/spu/JackTrip_tests/jacktrip_box_replication_guide.md

 If the user wants to replace the audio interface or try different settings, we can run the `patchbox` command and change the Jack audio configuration.

 The recommended configuration for the Scarlett Solo is *Sr=48000, bs=128, period=3*.
-More agressive configurations can be tested in faster networks, as the Scarlett Solo can use *Sr=96000, bs=128, period=2* locally without any issues.
+More aggressive configurations can be tested in faster networks, as the Scarlett Solo can use *Sr=96000, bs=128, period=2* locally without any issues.

 ## Setting the server IP for JackTrip client boxes